- Academy Award winner for The Accidental Tourist and Golden Globe winner for ABC's Commander In Chief

 Award-Winning Actress; Founder, Geena Davis Institute

-Few have achieved such remarkable success in as many different fields as Davis: she is not only an Oscar and Golden Globe-winning actor, but a world-class athlete (at one time the 13th-ranked archer in the U.S.), a member of the Mensa genius society, and widely recognized for her advocacy of women and girls in the entertainment industry.
-Davis is the Founder and Chair of the non-profit Geena Davis Institute on Gender in Media, which engages film and television creators with the aim of dramatically increasing the presence of women in media and reducing gender stereotyping of children.
+Few have achieved such remarkable success in as many different fields as Davis has: she is not only an Oscar and Golden Globe-winning actor, but a world-class athlete (at one time the nation’s 13th-ranked archer), a member of the genius society Mensa, and is now recognized for her tireless advocacy of women and girls nearly as much as for her acting accomplishments.
+She is the Founder and Chair of the non-profit Geena Davis Institute on Gender in Media, which engages film and television creators to dramatically increase the percentages of female characters — and reduce gender stereotyping — in media made for children 11 and under.

 Geena Davis and festival co-founder Trevor Drinkwater founded the Bentonville Film Festival in 2015 to champion women in media.
-BFF’s mission is to encourage content creation in film and other forms of media that reflects the diverse—and half female—world we live in.
-BFF proactively supports content creation by women and diverse voices with a platform to showcase their work and, with the help of their partners, is the only film competition in the world to guarantee theatrical, television, digital, and retail home entertainment distribution for its winners.
+BFF’s mission is to encourage content creation in film and other forms of media that reflects the diverse — and half female — world we live in.
+BFF proactively supports content creation by women and diverse voices with a platform to showcase their work and, with the help of our partners, is the only film competition in the world to guarantee theatrical, television, digital and retail home entertainment distribution for its winners.
 The Festival takes place in early May in Bentonville, Arkansas and is research based and commercially driven.